Pragades-Rajagopal/forekask-app/README.md

 # Forekast

-A simple weather app for Android and iOS
+A simple weather application for Android and iOS